Shopify/polaris/polaris.shopify.com/content/foundations/foundations/formatting-localized-currency.md

   - japan
 ---

-# Formatting localized currency

-Currencies are formatted differently in different countries and languages.
 There’s a currency formatting framework to:

 - Help more merchants sell globally
 - Localize currency formatting for merchants and customers everywhere